apiman/apiman/README.md

 We prefer pull-requests, because we can review the proposed changes, comment on them, discuss them with you, and likely merge the changes right into the official repository.

+Please also read the guidelines for contributors: https://github.com/Governance/overlord/wiki/Contributor-Guidelines